 We are currently organizing a Canada lynx tour and will keep you updated.
 Our bobcat tour has been running for many years now and we have a hundred percent success rate on it.

-The two big cats are the puma, and the jaguar.
-We are about to offer our first jaguar tour, and our puma tour has been running for three years.
-In fact, our puma tour is our most popular since the cats are so approachable.
+The two big cats are the puma, and the jaguar, both of which we offer tours for.
+Our puma tour has been running for four years and is in fact, our most popular since the cats are so approachable.

 Africa is home to ten species of wild cat.
 Those include the iconic lion, leopard, and cheetah, but there are also many small cats that have tremendous adaptions.
 They include the serval, caracal, black-footed cat, and sand cat.